 Cloë Ashton is a carbon based food tube who enjoys a peaceful existence on Earth in the 21st century.
 In order to put food through her tube she works hard drawing things that will make other food tubes happy enough to give her green paper.
 Green paper isn’t very good to eat, but you can usually trade it for better tube food.
 Visit her website obviouslycloe.org and follow her on twitter @Obviously_Cloe.

-Smashley realized her destiny to become a saxophone player after a bite from a radioactive jazz musician left her incapable of enjoying a song’s tonic note.
-She can often be spotted cavorting around Chicago playing tenor with a funk band in seedy rock venues, playing various woodwinds with a musical’s pit orchestra at swanky theaters, and playing awful guitar chords when she’s all alone in her darkened room behind a sign that says “Keep Out – That Means You, MOM.”
+Ashley Hamer (aka Smashley) realized her destiny to become a saxophone player after a bite from a radioactive jazz musician left her incapable of enjoying a song’s tonic note.
+She can often be spotted cavorting around Chicago playing saxophone with her funk band FuzZz, with the big bands Big Band Boom and The Great Postmodern Nightmare, and in the pit orchestra for various musical productions.
+She has appeared on WNYC’s Soundcheck, where she used the word “boss” as an adjective, unironically.
 She also writes for a living, but if she told you where, she’d have to kill you.
 In her free time, she enjoys running on the beach with her beloved husband and two dogs, all of which are imaginary.
-She does not actually live with her mom.
+Follow her on Twitter at @smashleyhamer.

 Donna is the sole proprietor of Sheer Brick Studio, an award-winning design shop in the Historic District of Bethlehem, Pennsylvania.
 She has the great fortune to work with good guys who specialize in being talented badasses.
 She’s a preferred vendor to her clients, Ms. Information for George Hrab and the Geologic Universe, the Diva of Design for Dark Øverlord Media, the media technician for her city’s Mounted Police, and now, a Skepchick at Mad Art Lab.
 Donna likes cheesecake and world domination but would much prefer a plate of ziti and a nice Sangiovese.
 She enjoys the occasional ribald typography joke.
 If the design industry tanks, Donna’s backup plan is working as a dominatrix named Madame Ligature.